ugr-sail/sinergym/docs/source/pages/rewards.rst

    hour of the simulation is in working hours (by default, from 9 AM to 7 PM) both comfort and energy consumption weights equally, but outside those hours only energy is considered.

-These rewards are **always negative**, meaning that perfect behavior has a cumulative reward of 0.
-Notice also that there are two temperature comfort ranges defined, one for the summer period and other for the winter period.
-The weights of each term in the reward allow to adjust the importance of each aspect when evaluating the environments.

 The reward functions have a series of **parameters** in their constructor whose values may depend on the building we are using or other characteristics.
 For example, the